mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

 For example, to refer the column `y` from a dataset whose name or alias is `x`, you must use `x.y` in the value expression.

 If the dataset has been aliased (e.g. `FROM dataset AS x`), you **must** use the alias `x` instead of the original name `dataset`.

-In cases where the name or alias of the column or the name or alias of the dataset contains a `.`, you can use double-quotes to resolve any ambiguity.
-For example, if you have a join between a dataset named `x` with a column `y.z` and a dataset named `x.y` with column `z` :

-* `x.y.z`       will refer to dataset x column y.z
-* `"x.y".z`     will refer to dataset x.y column z
-* `"z".x.y`     will return an error because there is no dataset named z

-Alternatively, you can alias the conflicting dataset's name to something unambiguous.
-In the previous example, if we alias the datasets with
-`FROM x AS blue JOIN y as red` then:

-* `x.y.z`       will return an error because neither x, x.y nor x.y.z refer to a dataset's alias
-* `"x.y".z`     will return an error because the dataset x.y as been aliased to 'red'
-* `blue.y.z`    will refer to dataset blue (x) column y.z
-* `red.z`       will refer to dataset red (y.z) column z

 ## <a name="operators"></a>Operators